-If bills are more than $125,000, as in the case of a catastrophic illness, you will want Brother’s Keeper on your plan, as the remainder of your bills are sent to Brother’s Keeper for help with costs.
+If bills are more than $125,000, as in the case of a catastrophic illness, you will want Brother’s Keeper on your plan, as the remainder of your bills will get covered.

 To receive reimbursement from CHM for your medical bills, you must submit a request form along with your original bills.
 The reimbursement process usually takes about 4-6 weeks.

-Using CHM as a healthcare sharing ministry is an excellent way to save on monthly medical costs while getting the same quality of care as those with private health insurance.
+Using CHM as a healthcare sharing ministry is an excellent way to save on monthly medical costs on quality insurance.